 # What is layline.io?

-layline.io is an opinionated message processor.
-It wraps the power of akka-streams in a framework which makes setup, deployment and monitoring of large scale message processing requirements easy and straightforward. layline.io provides everything you would expect from a product-base solution including upgradability, carrier-grade resilience and scalability, among other features.
+layline.io is an opinionated event data processor.
+It wraps the power of akka-streams in a framework which makes setup, deployment and monitoring of large scale event data processing requirements easy and straightforward. layline.io provides everything you would expect from a product-base solution including upgradability, carrier-grade resilience and scalability, among other features.

 The world is transitioning from analog to digital at an ever faster pace.
 These transformation processes need to ever increasing requirements towards data gathering, data analysis, and data exchange.
 Mainly in real-time.
 While there are ways to manage, these are - in many ways - exclusive to large corporations with respective IT-muscle and budgets.

 The volume of information is bound to grow at a rate of 50% each year, and may like exceeed this expectation.
 To stay competitive and ahead businesses need to be able to "play" but at the same time focus on their core-competence (mostly not IT).

 What motivated us to create layline.io were a number of reallife problems in the area of event-processing, which were largely unaddressed by existing solutions.
 We deemed these issues so important, that we thought it is worthwhile addressing them with a new product.